codeforIATI/exchangerates/README.md

     python get_rates.py

-Result will be at `data/consolidated_rates_.csv`.
+Result will be at `data/consolidated_rates.csv`.

 ## Summary of sources

 OECD data is monthly, FRED data is daily.
-FRED data is preferred, but OECD dat is used where FRED data is unavailable.
+FRED data is preferred, but OECD data is used where FRED data is unavailable.

 Currency | OECD from | OECD to | FRED from | FRED to
 -------- | --------- | ------- | --------- | ----------